Interlisp/medley/docs/man-page/medley.1.md

 specified in the Medley file system, not the host Windows file system.

 *PASS_ON_ARGS*
-: All arguments after the "\-\-" flag, are passed unaltered to lde via run-medley.
+: All arguments after the "\-\-" flag, are passed unaltered to the Maiko emulator.

 FILES